Climate change and its impact on banking

 Together with our clients, we are working on finding solutions to all of the three dimensions highlighted before: regulation, risk and reward.
 We are currently engaged in a variety of projects and activities that range from offering simple information sessions to extensive design-thinking workshops about the relevance and impact of climate change on an institution.
 Moreover, we are developing methods and concepts for risk measurement, reporting and regulatory disclosure.
 Last, but not least, many of our discussions are focusing on business opportunities related to climate change—be they investment-related or driven by funding and financing needs.
 Our experts are more than happy to exchange views and experiences on this or any related topics.

-Climate change and its impact on banks will also be the main topic of our upcoming European Banking Study 2020 (EBS).
+Climate change and its impact on banks is also one of the main topic of our European Banking Study 2020 (EBS).
 Our industry-leading study provides further insights, detailed analyses and straightforward recommendations for financial-industry executives.
 In a nutshell: We may not yet know all the details on how to tackle climate change.
 But we do know how to help banks to reduce risks, adapt to new regulations and find rewarding new business opportunities.